- Search The Registry

 - Creating Support

 - My Account

 On this date in 1929, Raymond R. Patterson was born.
 He was a Black poet, writer, and professor.

-Born in Harlem, he was a graduate of the New York City Public School System.
-Patterson received his BA in Political Science from Lincoln University in Pennsylvania, where he was class poet, and won the Boretone Mountain Poetry Award for best poem written by an undergraduate.
+He was born in Harlem and graduated from the New York City Public School System.
+Patterson received his BA in Political Science from Lincoln University in Pennsylvania, where he was a class poet, and won the Boretone Mountain Poetry Award for the best poem written by an undergraduate.
 He received his MA in English from NYU.

-He served in the United States Army, 1951–53 and married Boydie Alice Cooke in 1957.
+He served in the United States Army, 1951–53, and married Boydie Alice Cooke in 1957.
 He also taught at Benedict College.
-A prolific poet whose work was widely anthologized, Patterson was author of "26 Ways of Looking at a Black Man and Other Poems" published in 1969, and "Elemental Blues," published in 1983.
+A prolific poet whose work was widely anthologized, Patterson was the author of "26 Ways of Looking at a Black Man and Other Poems," published in 1969, and "Elemental Blues," published in 1983.

 He also wrote two opera librettos and an unpublished book-length poem on the life of Phillis Wheatley.
 Patterson read his works widely, from local venues to the Library of Congress in Washington, D.C., and at the 60th Birthday Celebration of Chinua Achebe at the University of Nigeria.
-He collaborated with his wife in the creation of Black Poets Reading, a non-profit speakers' bureau; he represented the U.Ss at the Struga Festival in Macedonia.
+He collaborated with his wife to create Black Poets Reading, a non-profit speakers' bureau; he represented the U.S at the Struga Festival in Macedonia.
 He was an Umbra Poet who served on the executive boards of the Poetry Society of America, the PEN American Center, and the Walt Whitman Birthplace.